akingdom/Table-Data-Notation/README.md

 # Manifest
 A simple, compact way to represent data tables in a format friendly to both humans and machines, suitable for both file storage and streaming.
+It has been used in a number of commercial apps.

 <h1><strong>Table Data Notation</strong></h1>

 <p>(BNotro Software Development.)<br />
-Format revision:&nbsp;3.2</p>
+Format revision:&nbsp;3.3</p>

 <p>License: Creative Commons Attribution​​​​​​</p>

 <p><strong>SUMMARY</strong></p>

 <p>A fast, compact data format alternative to JSON and XML, suited&nbsp;to simple scenarios.</p>
+<p>It is intended to be generally compatible with <a href="https://www.markdownguide.org/extended-syntax/">Markdown</a> tables so long as the column headings are enclosed in square brackets [<em>thus</em>].<sup>3.3</sup></p>

 <table border="0" cellpadding="0" cellspacing="0" style="width:433px; margin-left:40px;" width="435">
 	<tbody>